Mushbt/lebaneats-pp4/README.md

 - Adding recipe - To be able to share a recipe with others.

 ### Site Owner Goals
+- Fully responsive and accessible.
+- To provide a easy to navigate through blog.
+- To share my own recipes.
+- To allow users to share their own recipes.
+- To allow users to review or comment on the different recipes.
 <hr>

 ## User Experience